Finding the Perfect Workout Schedule Postpartum

 I know you see some crazy intricate exercises all over social media.
 And while they look cool and fun, they’re not necessary.
 As we have established, you’re short on time so you need your workouts to be EFFECTIVE.
 The basics work.
 Especially in this postpartum period.
 You want to focus on functional movements that you use in your everyday life.
 These are exercises like squats and hinges (deadlifts).
 Other things you want to include are 360 breathing exercises, and upper body strengthening exercises like overhead presses, bicep curls, etc (remember, you’re lifting a baby all day long so you need strong arms!)

 The overall goal of postpartum fitness is to rebuild strength and move your body.
 As your baby gets older, you will be sleeping more and have more time to do more and progress your workouts!
 By keeping it on the easier side to start, you will not only be more likely to stay consistent, but you’ll also build confidence in yourself which is helpful in all aspects of your life!
-For more examples of exercises you can do, check out my Instagram and Tiktok, and join my free Facebook community where I share a full length workout each week!
+For more exercises, check out my Vibrantly You™ 12-Week Postpartum Program!

 What other questions do you have about working out once you're cleared?
 Let me know in the comments or shoot me a DM on Instagram!